folio-org/okapi/doc/guide.md

 The id is what we will be using to refer to this module later.
 The version number is included in the id, so that the id uniquely identifies exactly what module we are talking about.
-(Okapi does not enforce this, it is also possible to use UUIDs or other things, as long as they are truly unique)
+(Okapi does not enforce this, it is also possible to use UUIDs or other things, as long as they are truly unique.)

 This module provides just one interface, called `test-basic`.
 It has one handler that indicate that the interface is interested in GET and POST requests to the